-Vikas Khanna received his B. Chemical Engg. from Panjab University in India and his Ph.D. in Chemical Engineering with a dual Master's degree in Applied Statistics from the Ohio State University.
+Dr. Khanna received his B.ChE. from Panjab University in India.
+He received his Ph.D. in Chemical Engineering with a dual Masters in Applied Statistics from The Ohio State University.
 His doctoral work focused on the environmental evaluation of emerging nanotechnologies and multiscale modeling for environmentally conscious design of chemical processes.
-While in graduate school, he also finished a science and technology policy fellowship at the National Academy of Sciences in
+While in graduate school, he also finished a science and technology policy fellowship at the National Academy of Sciences in Washington DC.
+After spending a year in the biofuels R&D group at ConocoPhillips, he joined the University of Pittsburgh in 2010 where he is an assistant professor in the

-Washington, D.C.
-After spending a year in the biofuels R&D group at ConocoPhillips, he joined the University of Pittsburgh in 2010, where he is an Assistant Professor in the Department of Civil and Environmental Engineering.
-His research and teaching interests are in the general areas of sustainability science and engineering, industrial ecology, applied statistics, and the role of environmental policy in engineering decision-making.
-His current focus is on studying the life cycle environmental impacts of infrastructure-compatible hydrocarbon biofuels, ecosystem services, and integrated economic-environmental modeling.
+Department of Civil and Environmental Engineering.
+His research and teaching interests are in the general areas of sustainability science and engineering, industrial ecology, applied statistics, and role of environmental policy in engineering decision-making.
+Current focus is on studying the life cycle environmental impacts of infrastructure-compatible hydrocarbon biofuels, ecosystem services, and integrated economic-environmental modeling.